fraser29/spydcmtk/sphinx/README.md

 # Sphinx Documentation

+gh-pages is set up to automatically build the documentation from the `doc` branch and deploy it to the `gh-pages` branch.

 ## Updating Documentation from Main Branch

 To update the documentation with changes from the main branch and rebuild: